HomeBusinessHow Hatch Cover Testing Solutions Contribute to Preventing Cargo Loss

 1. Leak and Weak Point Detection in Hatch Covers

 One of the most critical functions of hatch cover testing is that it can diagnose small leaks or weak points in hatch cover seals.
-It is possible that modern testing solutions such as air/water pressure tests can even detect small leaks where naked eyes cannot.
+It is possible that modern testing solutions, such as air/water pressure tests, can even detect small leaks that the naked eye cannot.
 This early detection would give the earliest opportunity to attend to repairs to the ship owner before water intrusion takes place and reaches the cargo.

 2. Termination of Ingress of Seawater

 Seawater ingress causes maximum damage to cargo.
-Electronics, textile, and food products get easily damaged because of water ingress.
-Testing hatch cover confirms the hatch covers as watertight and sealed up to the designed level.
-The hold of the cargo remains dry, and contents are not harmed by seawater or rain.
+Electronics, textiles, and food products get easily damaged because of water ingress.
+Testing the hatch cover confirms the hatch cover as watertight and sealed up to the designed level.
+The hold of the cargo is kept dry, and seawater or rain doesn’t affect the interior contents.

 3. Low Operating Risk